 |

-If you have only one VPC and the VPC does not need to communicate with a data center, you can specify one of the RFC CIDR blocks or their subsets as the VPC CIDR block.
+If you have only one VPC and the VPC does not need to communicate with a data center, specify one of the RFC CIDR blocks or their subsets as the VPC CIDR block.

 You cannot specify

-100.64.0.0/10,224.0.0.0/4,127.0.0.0/8,169.254.0.0/16, or one of their subsets as the custom CIDR block.You must check whether a classic network is used before you specify a CIDR block for your VPC.
-If the classic network is used and you want to connect ECS instances in the classic network to your VPC, do not specify
+100.64.0.0/10,224.0.0.0/4,127.0.0.0/8,169.254.0.0/16, or one of their subsets as the custom CIDR block.The choice of a VPC CIDR block also depends on whether you use the classic network.
+If you use the classic network and plan to connect ECS instances from the classic network to your VPC, do not specify

-vSwitch CIDR block planning
+Plan vSwitch CIDR blocks

 When you specify CIDR blocks for vSwitches, take note of the following limits: